Delles/feed-flow-dashboard-view/PERFORMANCE_IMPROVEMENTS.md

 -   **Enhanced Minification**:
     -   Enabled `cssMinify: true`
-    -   Added `terser` minification with aggressive compression
+    -   Using `esbuild` minification (faster than terser, no extra dependencies)
-    -   Console/debugger removal in production builds
+    -   Aggressive tree-shaking and compression

 ## Legacy Optimizations